tommy-qichang/pose-pilot/README.md

 3.  **Submit Your Project on Kaggle**
     *   When you're ready, head over to the **[Official Kaggle Competition Page](https://www.kaggle.com/competitions/banana)** to submit your project before the deadline.

+## 🎯 The Challenge

+Your mission is to build a product, application, or demo that showcases one or more of these core strengths.
+Think beyond simple text-to-image.
+How can these advanced features create a magical user experience?

+Consider applications that:

+*   Enhance dynamic storytelling (e.g., consistent character comics).
+*   Revolutionize e-commerce (e.g., virtual room placement or product visualization).
+*   Automate creative workflows (e.g., personalized marketing assets at scale).
+*   Build the next generation of natural language photo editors.

 ## 🛠️ Technical Resources